Workers Comp Adjuster Tricks and Secrets

 DIRTY LITTLE TRICKS WORKER’S COMPENSATION ADJUSTERS USE

 If you determine that you are being videotaped, (the odds are you will not, because the private investigators are very sophisticated) the best thing to do is pretend that you do not know they are there.
-Do not use profanity or flip-off the private investigator as this will not put you in a good light in front of the arbitrator, if your case proceeds to hearing.
+Do not use profanity or flip off the private investigator as this will not put you in a good light in front of the arbitrator if your case proceeds to a hearing.

 Investigators stage bogus contests allowing the injured worker to win a gift such as a case of pop or a 20-pound frozen turkey.
 When the injured worker appears to claim the prize, he is videotaped carrying the case of pop and/or bag of groceries and/or frozen turkey out to his car.